Pamalican Island, Sulu Archipelago, Agutaya, Palawan, Philippines

-Occupying its own island in the Cyuo Archipelago—where members of the animal kingdom outnumber humans by some comical order of magnitude—Amanpulo is the consummate artist’s escape.
+AmanpuloAmanpulo occupies its own island in the Cyuo Archipelago, where members of the animal kingdom outnumber humans by some comical order of magnitude.
 Adding to the resort’s castaway cred is the private airstrip, where guests land after a quick flight from Manila.
 When not communing with the islet’s dozens of resident bird species or carefully avoiding nesting sea turtles, visitors can dive among the countless colorful denizens in the adjacent marine park, sail to neighboring islands, or hide out under the seashell-tiled ceilings at the spa (don’t miss the Hilot massage, which features warm banana leaves and cold-pressed coconut oil).
-Those interested in the local cuisine can even pick their own ingredients in the resort’s organic garden and then have the chef whip up a feast.
-Don’t leave without at least one peek through the island’s refracting telescope—the inherently epic night skies turn hallucinatory in its grip.
+Those interested in the local cuisine can even pick their own ingredients in the resort’s organic garden and have the chef whip up a feast.
+Don’t leave without at least one peek through the island’s refracting telescope, which makes the epic night sky look hallucinatory.

 Amanpulo is a luxury resort owned by the Aman group and set on its own island, Pamalican, in the Sulu Sea.
 Aman means “peace” in Sanskrit and pulo means “islet” in Filipino, and a peaceful islet of powdery white sands and turquoise waters is exactly what you get here.
 A 19-seat plane whisks you to secluded Pamalican Island, sometimes referred to as the Maldives of the Philippines, where you can stay either beachside or nestled in the forest canopy among the sounds of birds and geckos.
 You can dig into a sunset beach barbecue of lechón (roasted suckling pig) or a personalized dinner under the stars with freshly caught seafood and island-grown vegetables.
 The warm Filipino hospitality helps differentiate Amanpulo from other world-class establishments, but while it's tempting to cuddle up in your casita and enjoy the plush amenities of the resort, there is no shortage of outdoor activities: As well as lounging on the beach, you can also go sailing, kayaking, windsurfing, snorkeling, or scuba diving.
 The rich coral reefs offer a healthy home for tropical fish and giant hawksbill sea turtles.